magnuslian/ML_project2-1/README.md

 the weights in the file `weights.h5`.
 To get the prediction file, please run the `run.py`.
 Keep in mind that you will have to provide a valid datapath for the test data to be able to run the file.
 The images have to be put in the file `test_set_images` as they were when downloaded.
+Running the file should take maximum 10 minutes.

 ### Train

 We have provided the file `train_model.py` for those who wish to run the model from scratch.
 This will however take some time, depending on the computer setup.
 Please provide the correct path for both training and test data to be able to run the file.
+It took about 35 hours to train the model.

 ### Contents